 If you want to know more about how to use questions and curiosity as a marketing tool, listen to this interview on the 21st Century Creative Podcast in which creative coach, Mark McGuiness, asked me to elaborate on why and how this "asking questions" strategy works so well.
 Listen to that (or read the entire transcript) here.

-And be sure to sign up for my Quick Tips here is you don't get them already.
+- Be sure to sign up for my Quick Tips here is you don't get them already.